shyampurk/bluemix-parking-meter/BUILD.md

     			make

 Step 9: You should see the executable file named ./pubnub_hc04.
-To execute the program run the file as follows.
+This is the master controller program.
+To execute this program, run the file as follows.

 			./pubnub_hc04 /dev/ttyATH0

+			(where /dev/ttyATH0 is path of the UART device file)

 ## Sensor Controller Build